Denver Public Schools To Discuss Extension To School Year

 Some DPS board members have already been outspoken about altering the school year.
 Tay Anderson stated on Twitter that he would not be in favor of a calendar that begins before August 30.

-I have decided to vote ‘NO’ on any proposed school calendar that begins before August 30th.READ MORE: Colorado Senate: Initial OK To Easing Child Abuse Lawsuits
+I have decided to vote ‘NO’ on any proposed school calendar that begins before August 30th.READ MORE: Would-Be Burglars Try To Steal ATM By Hooking Up Chain To Stolen Vehicle

 Many schools lack the proper ventilation and are without air conditioning.
 Our students and educators deserve better than heat induced classrooms!